双指针技巧秒杀七道链表题目

 and headB

-If they intersect, your algorithm should return the intersecting node; if they do not intersect, return null.
+If they intersect, your algorithm should return the intersecting node; if not, it should return null.

 .